ubccpsc/310/docs/26w1/syllabus.md

 Every deliverable ships **three** artifacts:

-1. **Code** — feature-scoped pull requests, with commits relevant to the feature
+1. **The work itself** — code for D1, D2, and D4; a specification for D3
 2. **Design rationale** — what you changed, what you rejected, and what it cost
-3. **Process evidence** — the pull requests, the commit sequence, the specification, the tests
+3. **Process evidence** — the pull requests, the commit sequence, the reviews you left, the tests

-A submission that is functionally correct but arrives with no rationale and no process evidence will land in the lower band.
+Each deliverable is assessed on two fronts: what can be checked automatically, and what requires judgment.
+A submission that passes every automated check but arrives with no rationale and no process evidence loses the judgment half.
 We are assessing your engineering judgment, and judgment is only visible in the argument you make for your decisions.

 This is not busywork.
 In practice, nobody will ask you whether your code passes — they will ask why you built it that way, and whether it can absorb the change they want next.